 Melanie Finan, Operations and Outreach Coordinator.
 Melanie wears many different and funky hats for WW.
 She’s responsible for outreach to WW’s members and also acts as the graphic designer and office manager.
 She received a Bachelor of Science in Mass Communication from Miami University in Ohio and supplemented her degree with courses in Graphic Design at Colorado Mountain College.
 Her passion for the outdoors was her motivation for moving to Colorado six years ago, and she plans on staying for a while and growing roots.

-Will Roush, Conservation Advocate.
+Will Roush, Conservation Director.
 Will joined the Workshop in the summer of 2009 to inventory lands for the Hidden Gems Wilderness Proposal.
 Currently he works as an organizer and advocate for our efforts to designate additional wilderness and protect the Thompson Divide from gas development.
 Will also conducts outreach and advocacy for WW’s federal lands policy work, organizes our Naturalist Nights winter speaker series, runs our restoration program, and serves on the steering committee of the Roaring Fork Valley Future Forest Roundtable.
 Will grew up in the Roaring Fork Valley and has a masters in Geography and Environmental Studies examining the impact of climate change on alpine ecosystems.